 A Golden Rule you must remember is that you ordinarily never do anything during your opponents' turn.
 Therefore, if your opponent has played a card that instructs you to perform an action, you must wait until the May Do/Must Do Phase to perform these actions.
 These effects are 'Must Do' and 'May Do' effects which you must take care of before proceeding with your turn.
+Another thing to keep in mind is that during your turn you must play a special card, play an attack, play a defense or make an Exertion during your turn.

 1.)
 Sweep Phase: When you play cards during your turn, they are left in play during your opponent's turn as a reminder of what you played.
 At the beginning of your next turn, you discard any cards still in play that normally do not remain in play.
 Cards waiting to be swept during your next Sweep Phase are considered to be in play.
 Any card or effect that removes a card from play does so immediately, instead of the card waiting for your next Sweep Phase.
+Discarding cards to the Discard Pile during this Phase is not considered removing the cards from play.